 Hal's Garage & Auto Body was established in 1959

-Hal’s Garage & Auto Body was established in 1959 by Hal Thomas Sr. After leaving the U.S. Navy he settled in Rhode Island.
-With his extensive knowledge in all facets of automobile repair, which he acquired both as a boy growing up in Alabama and through the Sea Bees and the U.S. Navy, he opened an auto body repair shop in the Peace Dale area.
+Hal’s Auto Body & Collision was established in 1959 by Hal Thomas Sr. After leaving the U.S. Navy, he settled in Rhode Island.
+With his extensive knowledge in all facets of automobile repairs acquired both as a boy growing up in Alabama and through the Sea Bees and the U.S. Navy, he opened an auto body repair shop in the Peace Dale area.

 Over the next forty years, his business expanded to include mechanical repairs and moved to its present location on 171 Old Tower Hill Road in 1967.